 Aspects of the present disclosure may include a miniaturized spectroscopy device that addresses prior challenges in achieving high specificity and adequate spectral signal-to-noise ratio (SNR) while performing at multiple wavelengths.
 Previous attempts may have struggled due to low specificity and the necessity for additional high-quality off-chip optics, which complicated the design and operation.
-In this version, the integration of components may facilitate the placement of the sample within a cavity, thereby increasing the number of interactions between the excitation source and the sample, resulting in a higher spectral SNR at each wavelength.
+In the present disclosure, the placement of the sample within a cavity, and increasing the number of interactions between the excitation source and the sample, results in a higher spectral SNR at each wavelength.
 Furthermore, the miniaturization on the chip may allow for the generation of multiple spectral responses in different cavities, reinforcing the sensing capabilities and eliminating the reliance on external optics.
 This innovative approach may be instrumental in tuning the algorithm for enhanced detection, ultimately overcoming the limitations faced in earlier miniaturization efforts.

 Extracted Images